This isn’t written for you to agree, but more to help you better understand what you believe so that you know what you want to share with your child.

 Don’t ever engage in sex because you feel pressured to do so.
 If anyone pressures you, we would hope you would reconsider being intimate with that person altogether.

-Be aware that one out of six females have been sexually abused and one out of seven males have experienced some sort of abuse also.
+Be aware that one out of six females and one out of seven males have experienced some sort of sexual trauma.
+The numbers for transgender and gender diverse people are the highest at 1 out of 2 people.
 When you interact with someone, you always need to keep that in mind.

-Get enthusiastic consent while interacting intimately.
-Consent is part of mutually respectful and intimate relationships.
+Get “enthusiastic consent” while interacting intimately.
 Be aware that some of the people that you will interact with may feel pressure to engage with you, even though you are not pressuring them.

 While you want to be aware of your partner and tuned into each other, you need to know that it is okay to be tuned into yourself and that it’s healthy to receive.
 Ideally you would be able to do this without guilt.
 You don’t want to be so consumed with pleasing someone else that you can’t tune into yourself.